Weekend Getaways

 Montmartre Hill has some of the best city views.
 (Photo: Getty Images)

 If you’re going to start with the icons, head north to the top of the hill in Montmartre where the Sacré-Coeur Basilica, erected by the French government and the Catholic church to great controversy in the aftermath of the Paris Commune revolts of 1871, opened its doors in 1914.
-(The basilica sits on the site where the Commune, squashed with great force by the French government, began.)
+(The basilica sits on the site where the Commune, quashed with great force by the French government, began.)

 Once you’ve gotten your history lesson and taken in the most spectacular views of the city, wind your way down the hills of Montmartre and stop into the former studio and family home of the symbolist painter Gustave Moreau, the aptly named Musée National Gustave Moreau.
 You’ll find more than 1,000 of his paintings and watercolors and 5,000 of his drawings across every inch of wall space, presented as they were in the 19th century.